AlexandreGazagnes/awdible/docs/docs/index.md

 ## About
 Awdible is a free and open-source software that allows you to download music from youtube and convert it to mp3.

-The idea is to provide a free version of awdible.
+The idea is to provide a free version of Audible.

 ## Key Features

-* Download music from youtube
+* Download music from YouTube
-* Convert music to mp3
+* Convert music to MP3
 * Find music from a list of songs names

 ## Installation